 James Bond might have made Aston Martin famous outside of car enthusiast circles when he drove a tricked-out DB5 in 1964’s “Goldfinger,” but by then the marque was already well established within the enthusiast realm.
 The foundation for the DB5’s prominence had already been built by its predecessor, the DB4.

 At its auction in conjunction with the Amelia Island Concours d’ Elegance in March, RM Sotheby’s is offering a 1962 DB4 Series IV, a three-owner car with just 12,500 original miles.
 The car was restored about 14 years ago and became a multiple award winner.
 Its Caribbean Pearl paint and Fawn leather interior create a striking combination for this classic GT.
-Hagerty shows a value estimate of $785,000 for a concours-quality example, which this car is claimed to be.
+Hagerty shows a value estimate of $785,000 for this concours-quality example.

 A Very Good Year